ramtamilan/ramtamilan/README.md

 The goal of our community is to bring together companies, leaders and professionals from around the world to share ideas, socialize and work together on advancing the present and future success of the project.
 We are part of this for good cause to save millions of Cancer children.

 At CloudnLoud Tech community, we are organizing free tech conferences, technical trainings and technical discussions on various IT technologies & open source tools.
+I have been mentoring, sharing knowledge through meetings, presentations and blogs.

 ## ROLE: **Commitee Member** @ **AWS Aotearoa (NZ) User Group**